ramiyappan/Machine-Learning/README.md

 ## Dataset

-  - In test.dat you are only provided the reviews but no ground truth rating *(no target variable)*.
+  - In `test.dat` you are only provided the reviews but no ground truth rating *(no target variable)*.

-  - The training data also contains 18506 reviews *(in the file train_file.dat)*.
+  - The training data `train_file.dat` also contains 18506 reviews.
 Each row begins with the sentiment score followed by the text corresponding to the review.

-  - format.dat shows an example file containing 18506 rows alternating with +1 and -1.
+  - `format.dat` shows an example file containing 18506 rows alternating with +1 and -1.

 ## Detailed Description:

 A practical application in e-commerce applications is to infer sentiment *(or polarity)* from free form review text submitted for range of products.

-Use a Logistic Regression classifier to predict the sentiment for 18506 reviews for baby products provided in the test file *(test.dat)*.
+Use a Logistic Regression classifier to predict the sentiment for 18506 reviews for baby products provided in the test file `test.dat`.

 Positive sentiment is represented by a review rating of +1 and Negative Sentiment is represented by a review rating of -1.